Education Modules

 Using Autonomous Reef Monitoring Structures (ARMS) to record and calculate the biodiversity of the reef cryptofauna community in different environments

-Measuring the abundance and diversity of microplastics in marine ecosystems and examining how this pollution is impacting coral behavior and survival
+Measuring the abundance and diversity of microplastics in marine ecosystems and examining impacts on coral behavior and survival

 Using coral settlement tiles to examine and record how different environments influence the growth of coral polyps